-If an interface is not configured for a specific route table, TNSR uses the default table.
-For IPv4, the default routing table is ipv4-VRF:0.
+If an interface or routing daemon is not configured for a specific VRF, TNSR uses the default VRF.
+For IPv4, the default VRF routing table is ipv4-VRF:0.
 For IPv6, the default is ipv6-VRF:0.
-Custom routing tables may be given arbitrary names.
+Though this default VRF has separate tables for IPv4 and IPv6, user-defined VRF route tables use the same name for IPv4 and IPv6.